“The album Imagine was after Plastic Ono. I call it Plastic Ono with chocolate coating.” – John Lennon

 It meant that Lennon recorded ‘How Do You Sleep?’ in retaliation and with Harrison on guitar the song was given extra weight, “So to have some fun, I must thank Allen Klein publicly for the line ‘just another day’.
 A real poet!
 Some people don’t see the funny side of it.
 Too bad.
 What am I supposed to do, make you laugh?
 It’s what you might call an ‘angry letter’, sung – get it?”

 The iconic work which is left behind following John Lennon’s untimely death in 1980 is vast and expansive.
-But there’s one song which will represent Lennon for Infinitum.
+But there’s one song that will represent Lennon for Infinitum.

 1. ‘Jealous Guy’